 Open Mic Nights

-Got questions about Open Mic?
+Curious about Open Mic?
 Are you a performer with specific needs or questions?
 Or a venue considering having an Open Mic Night?
 You can always contact me.

 THE BASICS: